Weed Street Names: Marijuana Slang And Nicknames

-Despite it being the most popular term to refer to the plant, “marijuana” actually is just one of the nicknames it was given to it over time.
-After the Mexican Revolution in 1910 there was an increased influx of immigrants to the USA from the South American continent.
+Despite it being the most popular term to refer to the plant, “marijuana” actually is just one of the names for weed.
+After the Mexican Revolution in 1910, there was an increased influx of immigrants to the USA from the South American continent.
 Many of these immigrants were farmers and common folk who had a popular intoxication method at that time for them was smoking cannabis leaves.

-It was at that time that another, albeit less popular term for the plant appeared, created to fuel the fear of the people towards the drug, the “Loco weed.”
+It was at that time that another, albeit less popular term for marijuana appeared, created to fuel the fear of the people towards the drug, the “Loco weed.”

 The rise in popularity of the term is mostly written up to the fact that newer generations have wanted to move away from “pot” which they considered their parent’s term for the cannabis plant.

 While many people believe that “ganja” is a term for cannabis that originated from Jamaica, this is actually a common misconception.
 It is true that this particular nickname is the most widely used one in Jamaica, but it actually originates from the language called Sanskrit.
 During the 19th century, the British colonists were looking for a large amount of working power.
 They found it on the Indian subcontinent and as a result over 40,000 Indians were sent to various plantations including the ones in Jamaica.